 The average citizen doesn’t have a substantial emergency fund that they can dip into during these times.
 They’re living from paycheque to paycheque.
 They have debts to pay off.
 They worry about making their bills every month.
-So, what can the average citizen do when their income is suddenly taken away?
+That’s why the Canadian government has introduced debt relief programs to help.

 If the coronavirus pandemic has impacted your financial stability, read this to learn about the financial relief options you can get from the government and the debt professionals at David Sklar & Associates.

 The Canadian government has rolled out the Canada Emergency Response Benefit to provide financial aid for citizens affected by COVID-19.
 The benefit is available to citizens until October 3rd, 2020.
 The benefit provides $500 per week for up to 16 weeks.
 It’s designed for people who have been laid-off or had their hours reduced to zero because of COVID-19.
 It’s also for people who cannot work because they’re currently sick, in quarantine, or caring for someone else who is sick.

 Here are the main qualifications that make you eligible to apply:

 - You are 15 years old or older

 - You had an income of at least $5000 in the 12 months prior to the application date

 - You have stopped working because of COVID-19 (not voluntarily)

 - You are not eligible for EI (Employment Insurance) benefits

 - You expect to be without income from employment/self-employment for at least 14 consecutive days